7 Facts from our CRI Genetics Review

 CRI Genetics Reviews

-This company ranks 3.9 out of 5 stars on TrustPilot with 580 reviews.
+This company ranks 4.3 out of 5 stars on TrustPilot with over 900 reviews.

 Plus, you can find more CRI Genetics reviews on:

 Unlike other services, we offer whole genome sequencing (WGS) to provide the most advanced genetic test.
-WGS lets us provide the most comprehensive reporting, which we update weekly based on the latest research.
-We conclude our CRI Genetics review by comparing it to Nebula Genomics and other DNA testing companies.
+WGS lets us provide the most comprehensive reporting, which we update regularly based on the latest research.

 Do you have DNA test results from other testing sites like Ancestry or 23andMe results?
 Nebula Genomics lets you upload that data to access our expanded, detailed report based on the latest, curated research in the Nebula Library.
 And the best part — it is free!